ali-avani/telegram-channel-downloader/README.md

 # Shekan Installer

-Python script to download all of media from private Telegram channel and upload them to custom channel.
+Python script to download all of media from a Telegram channel in order of upload with extra features.

 ## Getting Started